 Bottom line, it isn’t going to be a walk in the park.
 But it is SO WORTH IT!
 I could go on for days on all the wonderful things your breast milk is doing for your baby.
 By day 10 it won’t hurt as bad.
 By day 20 you won’t even feel it when she latches on.
 And by month 3 you will realize how convenient it is to breast feed and how much money it saves compared to formula and you will be swearing to breastfeed for a full year.
 Just stick to it.

 Visitors in the first 10 days

 One of the best pre-baby conversations Jay and I had was about visitors.
 We decided that it was okay to tell people that we were too tired or that Emmy needed rest.
 This is not to say that visitors are a burden, they can actually be your saving grace.
 I took some of my best naps when my mom and sister were here and watched Emmy.
 I ate some delicious meals in those first 10 days due to the cooking skills of visitors.
 We also did our fair share of asking for rain checks on visits.
 We wanted to be able to truly enjoy our time with anyone who came to meet Emmy and if we were too tired, we simply asked when another day worked better for them since today didn’t seem to work with Emmy’s sleep schedule.

 There were a few things that really saved us some sanity in those first few days.
 You have to have a sound machine.
+The womb is LOUD from all of the blood rushing through mamas veins.
+Recreate that sound with baby to soothe them.
 We originally had this cute lamb as Emmy’s sound machine but it could only operate on a timer and we needed the noise all night.
 I found this inexpensive one and it has worked wonders.
 It can plug into the wall and play all night or on a timer and it has a few different sound options.

 Sleepless nights aside, the first 10 days are so magical.
 Soak in every minute, take entirely too many pictures and snuggle your little nugget every minute you get.
 I already look back at these pictures of Emmy’s first days and just can’t believe how much she has already grown!